 WHAT IS MANGANESE?

 There are two forms of manganese in the environment: Inorganic and organic compounds.
-Inorganic manganese compounds are used in the production of steel, batteries, ceramics and dietary supplements.
+Inorganic compounds are used in the production of steel, batteries, ceramics and dietary supplements.
 These compounds are also generated as combustion products from motor vehicles and coal-burning industrial plants.
 Organic manganese compounds are used in some pesticides, fertilizers and in a gasoline additive called Methylcyclopentadienyl manganese tricarbonyl (MMT).
 Manganese compounds can be present as dust particles in the air and dissolved in groundwater or drinking water

 Manganese toxicity potential